alexiscolin/create-element/README.md

 # create-element
-🏗️ This function create DOM elements with styles, attributes, content and let you insert them in the DOM through multiple options.
+🏗️ This function creates DOM elements with styles, attributes, content and let you insert them in the DOM through multiple options.

 ## SYNTAX
 **``` createElement([option, insert]); ```**